JamesCraster/OpenWerewolf/README.md

 ## Play now at http://www.openwerewolf.com/

 ## Features:
-* You can run multiple games at once using the lobby system
+* You can run multiple games at once using the lobby system.
-* The core is general.
-Use it to create and host whatever games you want
+* The core engine is general.
+Use it to build and host whatever games you want.
-* Code is free/open source under the AGPL-3.0
+* The games are open source under the copyleft AGPL-3.0.
+* The core engine and client are open source under Apache-2.0 so can be used commercially.
 * Includes spam and profanity filters
-* Well documented

 ## Screenshot:
 ![An image of the OpenWerewolf client](https://github.com/JamesCraster/OpenWerewolf/blob/master/Screenshot.png)